 You can also synchronize after a change within Cobbler that needs to be synchronized immediately.
 Otherwise Cobbler synchronization will run automatically when needed.
-For more information about Cobbler, see [Client-configuration > Cobbler > Cobbler].
+For more information about PXE booting, see [ Client-configuration > Autoinst-pxeboot > Install via the Network ].

 Configure DHCP for PXE through Proxy